Anomalous Josephson Coupling and High-Harmonics in Non-Centrosymmetric Superconductors with $S$-wave Spin-Triplet

 On the other hand, for momentum along the [100] or [010] directions, the ${\bf d}$-vectors are mostly aligned.
-In this case, the resulting Josephson current [Fig.~\ref{fig2} (h)] is marked by a change of sign in the derivative of Josephson current at low $\phi$ together with vanishing critical current for $\phi$ different from the time-reversal points at $\phi$=0 or $\pi$.
+In this case, the resulting Josephson current [Fig.~2h] is marked by a change of sign in the derivative of Josephson current at low $\phi$ together with vanishing critical current for $\phi$ different from the time-reversal points at $\phi=0$ or $\pi$.
 This implies that the ground state realizes the so called $\varphi$-Josephson configuration.
-By tuning the amplitude of the orbital Rashba coupling or of the spin-orbit interaction it is possible to induce $0$ to $\pi$ Josephson phases and observe CPR dominated by harmonics higher than the second one close to the critical points (Sect.
-IV of SI).
+By tuning the amplitude of the orbital Rashba coupling or of the spin-orbit interaction it is possible to induce $0$ to $\pi$ Josephson phases and observe CPR dominated by harmonics higher than the second one close to the critical points (Figs.\ S2, S3 in the Supplementary Information).

 To understand these Josephson effects, we recall that as shown in Ref. \cite{Asano2006-d} for a specific geometrical design of the junction, the Josephson current $J(\phi)$ between spin-triplet superconductors marked by ${\bf d}$-vectors that are misaligned by an angle $\gamma$ is expressed as